 The effective maximum table size for MySQL databases is usually determined by operating system constraints on file sizes, not by MySQL internal limits.
-The following table lists some examples of operating system file-size limits.
-This is only a rough guide and is not intended to be definitive.
-For the most up-to-date information, be sure to check the documentation specific to your operating system.
+For up-to-date information operating system file size limits, refer to the documentation specific to your operating system.

 Windows users, please note that FAT and VFAT (FAT32) are not considered suitable for production use with MySQL.
 Use NTFS instead.

-If you do encounter a full-table error, there are several reasons why it might have occurred:
+If you encounter a full-table error, there are several reasons why it might have occurred:

 The disk might be full.